 PGW/PCEF Testing (Server Emulation)

 The OCS Emulator executes DCCA procedures based on configurable subscriber profiles, credit pools, and tariffs, responding to charging events from PGWs and eliminating the need to dedicate a production server to lab activities.
 You can reconfigure credit balances in real-time, simulating the expiration of credit and testing a PGW’s compliance with network credit policies.

 The OCS Emulator provides mobile subscriber credit control services for the CC interface—all of the functionality required by a PGW plus all of the benefits of an emulator.

 Configurable services, quota allocation rules, credit pools, tariffs, and subscriber profiles give you the flexibility to fully test charging strategies for new prepaid services before they are deployed in a live network.

-- Reconfigure credit balances with run-time commands to simulate the expiration of credit, testing a CTF’s termination behavior;
+- Reconfigure credit balances with run-time commands to simulate the expiration of credit, testing a PCEF’s termination behavior;

 - Control interface to change the emulator’s behavior;